Sunref/Greetique/Readme.md

 1. Fork this repository (make sure to keep it public for GitHub Actions to work properly)
 2. Modify the text in `aniversario.c` to change the displayed message
 3. Update the release-notes.md file to document your changes
-4. Commit and push to the experimental branch
+4. Commit and push to the main branch

 The GitHub Actions workflow will automatically build both Windows and Linux versions and create a new release.